swl017/fpvout-cpp/README.md

 ## Compiling from source

-Builds using [Cmake](https://cmake.org/download/) for easy compilation on any system.
+Build using [Cmake](https://cmake.org/download/) for easy compilation on any system.

 ## Dependencies
 - `libusb`